The World of Scales, Intervals, The Circle of Fifths, and Diatonic Chords

 Firstly, the majority of popular music is diatonic.
 This means it was composed within a major or minor key signature and does not modulate.
-Furthermore, a key signature determines the set of pitches that “agree” with each other harmonically.
-There are usually 7 different pitches in a key signature and they are generated by a certain formula.
+Furthermore, a key signature determines the set of pitches that "agree" with each other harmonically.
+There are usually 7 different pitches in a key signature, and a specific formula generates them.
+The formulas are easy.
+Choose a note to call 1 ("do"), choose major or minor, and follow the respected pattern of half and whole steps to find the following 6 diatonic pitches.

-- A half-step, or “semitone”, is a distance of one note on a piano or one fret on a guitar.
+- A half-step, or "semitone," is a distance of one note on a piano or one fret on a guitar.

-- A whole-step, or “whole tone”, is a distance of two notes on a piano or two frets on a guitar.
+- A whole step, or "whole tone," is a distance of two notes on a piano or two frets on a guitar.

 Major Formula